JoelTanSG/GA-DSIF4-Data-Science-Immersive-Projects/Project_2/README.md

 The description of the dataset can be found [here](http://jse.amstat.org/v19n3/decock/DataDocumentation.txt)
 ## Data_Wrangling
+The variables can be split between two types: Categorical (objects) and Numerical (int or float).
+I'll be using boxplots for categorical data and scatter plots for numerical data to filter out variables that do not clearly define the salesprice of a home or are highly correlated to each other.On top of that, depending on the context I'll do some feature engineering on some variables to merge or combine the attributes.

+In this section, the data description document given together with the dataset is of invaluable assistance.
 ### For Catergorical Data
 1. Variables to drop: (Total:14)